francisca-hernandez/Camp-Me-Outside/README.md

 * Campsite locator and fireside story generator

-## User Story

-AS A
-I WANTED
-SO THAT

 ## Acceptance Criteria

 *  Must use at least two server side APIs that we have not used in class before